New Orleans Pelicans

-In 18 seasons of play since the original franchise relocated from Charlotte, the New Orleans franchise has achieved an overall regular season record of 740–864 (.461) and qualified for the playoffs eight times.
+In 22 seasons of play since the original franchise relocated from Charlotte, the New Orleans franchise has achieved an overall regular season record of 831–937 (.470) and qualified for the playoffs nine times.
 Their achievements include two playoff series victories and one division title.
+To date, the franchise has yet to advance to the conference finals, joining the Charlotte Hornets as the only two teams to have never played in that round of the playoffs.

-Franchise history
+History

 Basketball in New Orleans

 New Orleans had been a founding member of the ABA with the New Orleans Buccaneers (1967–1970), but the lack of a dedicated arena and a poor performance record led the team to relocate to Memphis.
 The city acquired an NBA expansion franchise in June 1974: the New Orleans Jazz (as a tribute to New Orleans' history of originating jazz music).
 The team faced a number of the same logistical and financial woes, and relocated to Salt Lake City in 1979–80.
 One of the few bright spots during the Jazz's tenure in New Orleans was the acquisition of "Pistol" Pete Maravich (who had played college basketball at LSU).
 Although he was considered one of the most entertaining players in the league and won the scoring championship for the 1976–77 season with 31.1 points per game, the Jazz's best record while in New Orleans was 39–43 in the 1977–78 season.

 In 1994, the Minnesota Timberwolves were suffering financially and an ownership group almost purchased the team and moved it to New Orleans.
 The Timberwolves would have played at the Louisiana Superdome until a new arena was constructed.
 Financial problems, however, led to the NBA blocking the move.
 New Orleans would attempt to chase the Vancouver Grizzlies before finally landing another team in 2002.